saugaatallabadi/tickets-ai/README.md

 **Example:**

->John: Hi, I am unable to login
+>🙍🏻‍♂️: Hi, I am unable to login
->Customer Service: Please activate your account
+>👩🏻‍💼:Customer Service: Please activate your account

->James: Hi, I am unable to login
+>🙍🏻‍♂️: Hi, I am unable to login
->TicketsAI (Bot): Please try activating your account
+>🤖: Please try activating your account

 2. Many times a particular type of ticket keeps coming up again and again which CS has to forward to a particular department (say tech).
 It can be due to a known bug or something else.
 In this case, our service will analyze and group similar tickets and can be integrated into ticketing systems like Zendesk